Cindy Prado Smolders In Strappy Crop Top As She Flashes Major Cleavage & Ripped Abs

 A fourth Instagrammer simply called her “such a babe.”

-The influencer got down on her hands and knees for a recent photoshoot, according to The Inquisitr.
+Previously, the influencer got down on her hands and knees for a recent photoshoot, as reported by The Inquisitr.